kevikoech/blender_addon_tutorial/reference_api_usage.rst

 There are a few ways to do this.

-- Use the Python console's auto-complete to inspect properties. *This can be hit-and-miss but has the advantage that you can easily see the values of properties and assign them too to interactively see the results.*
+- Use the Python console's auto-complete to inspect properties. *This can be hit-and-miss but has the advantage that you can easily see the values of properties and assign them to interactively see the results.*

 - Copy the Data-Path from the user interface. *Explained in 'Copy Data Path'*